 The queue for Thunder Mountain is both outdoors and indoors.
 During those warmer days, the line can get very hot, so keep that in mind.

-This does have an interactive queue, but the in-line activities weren’t added until 2013.
-Guests can walk through and see the Mining Office, the Explosives Magazine Rom, and even be able to look down into the mine thanks to a series of lenses and mirrors.
+Guests can walk through and see the Mining Office, the Explosives Magazine Room, and even be able to look down into the mine thanks to a series of lenses and mirrors.
 There are several hands-on mining-inspired activities.

 Thunder Mountain’s ride vehicles have three rows of seating attached to each other.
 So, if you have a party of six, there’s a chance you’ll be able to sit in one vehicle together.